 While we didn’t list all of your potential marketing goals here, it’s a good place to start.
 As Amazon Advertising rivals PPC on Google and Facebook, every Amazon brand must take advertising seriously.
 Remember the following:

-- Monitor your campaigns and adjust your keywords.
+- Monitor your campaigns and adjust your search terms.